Personnel Today Awards 2017: Award for Managing Change

 TSO leads the technology services for BT Group globally with over 13,000 employees, including 9,061 technologists spread across 11 countries.
 In 2014 a business analysis found there were 1,057 different jobs, no clear career pathways for technologists forcing them into managerial roles, stagnation and lack of movement of talent.

-In 2015-16 the TSO introduced the Tech Pathways programme to standardise technical roles, introducing 19 career pathways for five technology professions, made up of 125 standardised technical roles.
+In 2015-16, TSO introduced the Tech Pathways programme to standardise technical roles, introducing 19 career pathways for five technology professions, made up of 125 standardised technical roles.
 The pathways were benchmarked against industry standard (SFIA), underpinned by relevant tech skills, accreditation and internal certification.

 Tech Pathways is used by 8,083 technical employees out of 9,091 technologists, an adoption rate of 89%.
 Employees in each pathway interact online and access their learning in one place.
 Over 8,083 career conversations took place across TSO over the past 18 months.